IEQmax/AWSKinesisStreams/README.md

 ##### putRecords(*records[, callback]*)

 Writes multiple data records into the Amazon Kinesis stream in a single request.
 Every record is processed by Amazon Kinesis Streams individually.
 Some of the records may be written successfully but some may fail.
+See the corresponding [Amazon Kinesis Streams REST API action](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecords.html).

 | Parameter | Data Type | Required? | Description |
 | --- | --- | --- | --- |